-The following information is specific to the Office.
+The following information is specific to the Long Beach City Auditor’s Office.

 What are the duties of the City Auditor?

-The City Charter states that the City Auditor is the “general auditor of the City and of every department, commission and office thereof” and the City Auditor shall “…carefully examine and audit the books, records, accounts, funds and securities…” In addition to this broad description of duties, the City Charter defines a few specific duties such as regular review of the City’s disbursement of funds and the requirement that the City Treasury be audited at least once a quarter.
+The City Charter states that the City Auditor is the “general auditor of the City and of every department, commission and office thereof”, the City Auditor shall have the authority to conduct performance audits, and the City Auditor shall carefully examine and audit the books, records, accounts, funds and securities.
+The City Charter also defines a few specific duties such as regular review of the City’s disbursement of funds and the requirement that the City Treasury be audited at least once a quarter.

 The term of office is 4 years, without term limits.